 Sale-born, he has played for Northampton Wanderers and in the World Club Sevens at Twickenham and made his England U18 debut at centre and contributed two penalty goals and a conversion to the 28-6 win over Scotland at Dalziel RFC in early March 2014.
 Ten days later, he was a try-scorer for Northampton when they beat the British Army 47-29 in the Mobbs Memorial Match at Franklin’s Gardens.

 Harry not only led England U18 to a 62-5 win over Portugal in the FIRA/AER Championship in April 2014 but also scored his maiden try at that level and contributed 30 points in all to his side’s three victories in the tournament that brought the European crown.
 They included a match-winning penalty with five minutes remaining against Wales in terrible, wet and cold conditions.

-His most memorable experience has still been on the rugby field – beating Exeter Chiefs in the Academy League final at Allianz Park.
 The players he most admires are All Black Sonny Bill Williams and fellow Northampton player and mentor Luther Burrell, and his top venue is Franklin’s Gardens.

 70 points – 2T, 15C, 10PG